TH-MLab/DanceFusion/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [DanceFusion website](https://th-mlab.github.io/DanceFusion/).

-If you find Nerfies useful for your work please cite:
+If you find DanceFusion useful for your work please cite:
 ```
-@article{park2021nerfies
+@article{dancefusion2024,
-  author    = {Park, Keunhong and Sinha, Utkarsh and Barron, Jonathan T. and Bouaziz, Sofien and Goldman, Dan B and Seitz, Steven M. and Martin-Brualla, Ricardo},
+        author    = {Zhao, Li and Lu, Zhengmin},
-  title     = {Nerfies: Deformable Neural Radiance Fields},
+        title     = {DanceFusion: A Spatio-Temporal Skeleton Diffusion Transformer for Audio-Driven Dance Motion Reconstruction},
-  journal   = {ICCV},
+        journal   = {},
-  year      = {2021},
+        year      = {2024},
       }
 ```

 # Website License